Elise Stefanik: Zohran Mamdani

 Following the victory of Zohran Mamdani in the 2025 New York City Democratic mayoral primary, Stefanik responded with condemnations of Mamdani, calling him a "Hamas Terrorist sympathizer" and an "antisemitic, jihadist, Communist candidate."
 Stefanik blamed New York governor Kathy Hochul for Mamdani's victory, writing to Hochul that “You own this dangerous insanity and are incapable of defeating it.”
-In October 2025, Stefanik again attacked Mamdani as a jihadist, saying that Mamdani is “a full-blown jihadist who has called for the genocide of Jews."
+In October 2025, Stefanik again attacked Mamdani, saying that he is “a full-blown jihadist who has called for the genocide of Jews."

-Stefanik has received upwards of $980,000 from AIPAC as of November 2025.